 United’s MDiv at a Glance

-• Can be completed in three years if you take a full-time course load (24 credits per year)
+- Can be completed in approximately three years if you take a full-time course load of 9 credits per trimester

 Invitation to Theology: Truth, Goodness, and Beauty